avisi-apps/crux-techday/README.md

 # Troubleshooting
 If you get errors that symbols are not resolving try to invalidate caches and restart IntelliJ by: `File -> Invalidate Caches / Restart -> Invalidate and Restart`

+If you can't clone using ssh, use https to clone this repo.

+We also included bin/lein script in case you want to run leiningen in your terminal